Live Chef Demonstrations

 Chef Stage

-We’re excited about our partnership with Minnesota Cooks as our new Chef Wranglers.
-You know them from their Calendars, The Farmer and the Chef book, and the PBS Farm Fresh Road Trip TV shows.
+We’re excited to have the Minnesota Cooks team back as our Chef Wranglers and event emcees for a second year.
+You know them from their Minnesota Cooks Calendars, The Farmer and the Chef book, and the PBS Farm Fresh Road Trip TV shows.

-A project of MN Farmers Union, MN Cooks has supported and fostered connections between our state’s farmers, chefs, restaurant owners and local markets for the past 20 years.
+A project of Minnesota Farmers Union, Minnesota Cooks has supported and fostered connections among our state’s farmers, chefs, restaurant owners and local markets for over 20 years.

 And now they’re center stage at MN Garlic Festival!